-The use of air pressure for testing sewer lines creates hazards that must be recognized.
 The Contractor shall be certain that all plugs are securely blocked to prevent blowouts.
 The air testing apparatus shall be equipped with a pressure release device such as a rupture disc or a pressure relief valve designed to relieve pressure in the pipe under test at greater than 6 lbs. per square inch.